Employment Opportunites at Saint Francis University

 -

-Complete an application, then submit a letter of interest, resume, and names, addresses and numbers of three references to positions@francis.edu.
+Qualified candidates should complete an online application and then email a letter of interest, resume, and references to positions@francis.edu.

 Saint Francis University is committed to diversity of students, staff, and faculty and encourages applications from historically underrepresented individuals, women, veterans, and persons with disabilities.
 AA/EOE.